Vyral/base-template/_posts/2018-07-12-why-you-should-hire-the-robbins-real-estate-group.md

 {% include youtube.html %}

-<center>While there a hundred reasons why you should hire the Robbins Real Estate Group, I have three great ones for you today.</center>
+<center><em>While there a hundred reasons why you should hire the Robbins Real Estate Group, I have three great ones for you today.</em></center>

 &nbsp;